Course

 Overview

 This course provides a foundation in basic principles of pharmacology and pharmacy practice for veterinary technologists.
-Topics covered in this course include pharmacokinetics, pharmacodynamics, dispensing regulations, nutraceuticals, analgesic drugs, and antimicrobial drugs.
+Topics include pharmacokinetics, pharmacodynamics, dispensing regulations, nutraceuticals and vaccines as well as antiparasitic, anti-inflammatory, chemotherapeutic, analgesic and antimicrobial drugs.

 Pharmacokinetics and pharmacodynamics: